FrancescoRosa3/Natural-Computation-Project/README.md

 ## How to run the custom_controller_overtake

 Our controller has been optimized in **race** mode.
-In this mode the controller need the track-info file.
+In this mode the controller needs the track-info file.
 Let's generate the track-info file.

 ```bash